 If you don’t want to use Hot Corner, use this keyboard trick to put Mac’s screen to sleep.

 4. Disable the keyboard backlight

 To save your MacBook’s battery, turn off the keyboard light or set it at the minimum level.
 For this, use the keyboard brightness key on the top row of the built-in keyboard or the Touch Bar.

-You can also go to System Preferences > Keyboard and enable Adjust keyboard brightness in low light and Turn keyboard backlight after 5 seconds of inactivity.
+You can also go to System Settings or System Preferences > Keyboard and enable Adjust keyboard brightness in low light and Turn keyboard backlight after 5 seconds of inactivity.

 5. Quit apps you aren’t using

-Suppose you open a Mac app, use it for a minute, and then won’t be needing it for several hours.
+Suppose you open a Mac app, use it for a minute, and then won’t need it for several hours.
 To extend your battery life, you should close such apps.

 6. Limit the number of browser tabs

 To increase MacBook’s battery life, close the browser tabs you no longer need.
 Plus, instead of opening several tabs with the prospect of seeing them in the next few hours, open just a few, use them, and close them before opening new tabs.

 Low Power Mode lets you increase the MacBook’s battery life and help operate it more quietly.
 To enable Low Power Mode on MacBook, go to System Settings or System Preferences > Battery.
 From here, use the Low Power Mode option.